 Turkmengas announces tender for technological equipment

-Turkmengas State Concern has extended the deadline for its tender on the procurement of technological equipment, inviting eligible companies to submit applications and complete tender proposals by the new deadline.
+Turkmengas State Concern has launched a tender for the procurement of technological equipment, inviting eligible companies to submit applications and tender proposals by the specified deadline.

 Access to paid information is limited